Frederick P. Stluka

 1987-1991 Software Productivity Consortium (SPC), Herndon, Virginia

 Computer programmer and tech lead.
 Wrote CASE tools in Ada, C and Pascal using the X Window System on Unix.
 Tools include interactive graphical editors for OOD diagrams stored in a relational database, a generic "autolayout" package for node-arc graphs, a yacc-based parser for Ada code, and internal reuse libraries.
+Co-authored Ada Quality and Style, which became the official Ada style guide for all US government projects.
 (See details)

 1982-1987 Raytheon Company, Sudbury, Massachusetts